-Installing a Modular, Network, or Security Sensor in Hyper-V
+Installing a Modular Sensor in Hyper-V

 This topic describes how to install a Modular Sensor in Hyper-V.